-Nearly two dozen train routes across the country are operating on a reduced schedule, among them California's Pacific Surfliner and Capitol Corridor services, as well as Amtrak's popular Northeast Regional service (from Boston to Virginia).
-The Acela high-speed service along the Northeast corridor was recently reinstated with a reduced schedule of three weekday round trips.
+Nearly two dozen train routes across the country are operating on a reduced schedule, among them California’s Pacific Surfliner and Capitol Corridor services, as well as Amtrak’s popular Northeast Regional service (from Boston to Virginia) and Acela high-speed service along the Northeast corridor.

 An up-to-date list of service changes can be found online.

 Before their trips, passengers are encouraged to download the Amtrak app, which allows you to scan an e-ticket to board and receive gate and track information on your device at certain stations — eliminating the need to crowd around departure boards.

 Stations (and trains) are receiving enhanced cleaning, particularly of high-touch surfaces like door handles and countertops.
 At certain stations you might also see signs marking out how to keep your distance from others, and clear plastic barriers at the customer counter.

 To keep station crowds to a minimum, Amtrak is also urging passengers not to arrive too far in advance.
 A half hour before departure is recommended for most passengers, 60 minutes for those who need help with ticketing or baggage.

 And again, plan to arrive wearing a mask: Passengers are required to wear facial coverings both at the station and onboard unless they are in a private room.

 In addition to requiring facial coverings (the company notes that service will be denied to those not wearing one), Amtrak is encouraging passengers to place their belongings on the seat next to them to help keep the distance between themselves and other passengers.

 Private rooms, available on both shorter and overnight routes, are another option for customers hoping to keep their distance from others while onboard.